ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 #### What's being done about it?

-- ❌ None of the libraries addresses this issue
+- :x: None of the libraries addresses this issue

 ## 8. Datetime inherits from date